Last updated: 28 January 2004

 Mapping RTF voted to clarify the situation by specifying the

-mapping for _var
+mapping for _var types for

 fixed-length underlying types.
 (Note that the implementation shown